SWETHA1403-S/assessment_de_20260911_SWETHA1403-S/NOTES.md

 ## Time spent

-Approximately [ENTER YOUR ACTUAL HOURS] hours were spent building, testing, documenting, and verifying the pipeline.
+Approximately 5-6 hours were spent building, testing, documenting, and verifying the pipeline.

 ## Known gaps